-If you’re investing for the long haul, able to secure a loan with interest rate lower than your RRSP’s rate of return, can confidently pay it back quickly, and the extra tax deduction justifies the borrowing, then MAYBE you should consider it.
+If you’re investing for the long haul, able to secure a loan with an interest rate lower than your RRSP’s rate of return, can confidently pay it back quickly, and the extra tax deduction justifies the borrowing, then MAYBE you should consider it.

 Be conservative.
 Please consult a financial advisor before proceeding with this strategy.